-- To maintain the open space in accordance with the Management Scheme approved by the Council at all times to the satisfaction of the Council. - To amend the Management Scheme only with the Council's written consent - To keep the open space open, unbuilt upon and available for public recreational use in perpetuity.
+- Contribution towards Special Educational needs of £136,500.00 - Contribution towards EV charging on site or in the local area to be made available for 3 years, but if not spent to go to Primary Education £25,000 - To maintain the open space in accordance with the Management Scheme approved by the Council at all times to the satisfaction of the Council. - To amend the Management Scheme only with the Council's written consent - To keep the open space open, unbuilt upon and available for public recreational use in perpetuity.

-And the following conditions
+And the following conditions:

-- 1. Approved Plans - 2.
-Implementation of landscaping - 3.
-Tree Protection Measures - 4.
-The hours of construction of the development (and associated deliveries to the site) shall be restricted to: Monday Friday 08:00 to 18:00 hrs Saturday 09:00 to 14:00 hrs Sundays and Public Holidays Nil - 5.
-Implementation of the noise mitigation measures - 6.
+- 1. Approved Plans

+- 2. Implementation of landscaping

+- 3. Tree Protection Measures

+- 4. The hours of construction of the development (and associated deliveries to the site) shall

+be restricted to: Monday - Friday 08:00 to 18:00 hrs Saturday 09:00 to 14:00 hrs Sundays and Public Holidays Nil

+- 5. Implementation of the noise mitigation measures - 6.
 Implementation of Travel Plan - 7.
 Electric Vehicle Infrastructure - 8.
 Implementation of Construction and Environmental Management Plan - 9.
-Separate drainage systems - 10.
-Implementation of design/management of surface water drainage - 11.
-No allocation of parking spaces for the apartment blocks - 12.
-Removal of PD rights for extensions (under consideration)
+Separate drainage systems - 10.Implementation of design/management of surface water drainage - 11.No allocation of parking spaces for the apartment blocks - 12.
+The replacement of the garden soils as detailed in the approved remedial strategy shall be carried out at the agreed plots presented within the approved remediation strategy.
+Verification should be issued to plot owners.